Karandash8/make-argocd-fly/README.md

         exclude_rendering: [<directory>]  ## (OPTIONAL) list of directories to exclude from rendering (e.g., unit test files for opa)
 ```

+Additionally you could use the `read_files` extension in a jinja template to include raw content of all files in provided directory.

+**Note** If the directory has kubernetes resource files, you will need to exclude the directory from rendering explicitely using `exclude_rendering`.

+**Note2** Reading files is not recursive.
+Only files in provided directory are read

 ## Caveats
 - Comments are not rendered in the final output manifests.